FDA: 5 deaths while using weight loss balloon treatment

 In February, the agency had recommended that health care providers monitor patients who got the balloons for acute pancreatitis and spontaneous overinflation.

-According to Apollo Endo-Surgery, there has been one additional death of a person who received its device.
-In a press release, the company said it self-reported one death each in the US, Great Britain and Mexico and two in Brazil.
+In a press release, Apollo Endo-Surgery said it self-reported one death each in the US, Great Britain and Mexico and two in Brazil.

 The company said it "received no product liability-related claims in connection with these five cases" and noted that the incidence rate "remains less than 0.01%," which is in line with what it reports in the directions for use of the device.
 It states that of more than 277,000 devices distributed, there have been 21 reported deaths from January 1, 2006, through March 31, 2017.